GitHub-Insight-ANZ-Lab/aiapp1day/docs/02-Part-2-Building-Chatbot/3-Vector-Search.md

     ```

     :::info
     The `~/labs/02-LAB-02/3-Vector-Search/completed` folder contains the completed solution for this lab.
+Please use `start` folder to carry out the exercise.
+You can compare your code with the files in `completed` folder if your code does not run correctly.
     :::

 2. Check `.env` file has correct configurations.
 Placeholder string should be all replaced in earlier `Lab Setup` step.